 Access Direct Tune by touching the Tune icon on the infotainment display to bring up the keypad.
-Navigate through all frequencies using the arrows on the right side of the

-Direct Tune display.
+Navigate through all frequencies using the arrows on the Direct Tune display.
 Directly enter a station or channel using the keypad.
 When a new station or channel is entered, the information about that station or channel displays on the right side.
 This information will update with each new valid frequency.
-Touch \checkmark to save the station or channel as a favorite.
+Touch to save the station or channel as a favorite.